NearlyLiterallyWry/kicad-templates-bee/README.md

 Installation
 ------------
 Clone this repository to a directory of your choice.
-Open KiCad and go to "Einstellungen"->"Pfade konfigurieren".
+Open KiCad and go to _Preferences_ > _Configure Paths_.
 Replace the path in KICAD_USER_TEMPLATE_DIR with the previously chosen directory.